 The PhD is a substantial piece of independent research which makes a contribution to the state of existing knowledge in the field.
 The PhD programme is designed to take three years full-time or six years part time.
 The PhD is examined by submission of a thesis of up to 100,000 words and by oral examination.

 PhD students work closely with their supervisors, who are recognised experts in the field of study.
 All PhD students pursue an individually tailored programme of research training agreed with their supervisors.
-The PhD programmes in History provide core training in the research skills necessary to prosper at doctoral level through two core courses: Writing History: Theory and Practice (Semester One) and History PhD Dissertation Workshop (Semester Two).
+The PhD programmes in History provide core training in the research skills necessary to flourish at doctoral level and beyond, through a core course in semester one, Professional Skills for Historians, and a day-long annual conference for PhD students in semester two.
 All PhD students in the School also benefit from School and University-wide training in research and professional skills.